 You need to do the same when reaching out for help to improve the quality of our thinking.
 A skill which leads to making better decisions.
 Most people seek out a coach when they are not happy with their results or when they want to grow.
 Their motivation could be negative or positive.
 It can be daunting with so many calling themselves a ‘coach’ today.

 What I’ve found over the years is that all business owners need training or consulting at times to either take something off your plate by delegating/outsourcing it, or to become more knowledgeable in a specific area to grow your business.
 It’s easy to identify the need for a consultant or trainer when you need help in one specific area.
+The challenge is you don’t have the time to become an expert in that area so you hire a trainer or consultant.

 What I believe is that every business owner needs a coach no matter what (stage of business) you’re in and here’s why.